Foodies and eating with Instagram

 Ok first of all the word foodie : pet hate .

 You like food, we get it .
 Stop calling yourself a foodie, you are ridiculous.
-You probably cannot cook and buy your fresh food at Safeways .
+You probably cannot cook and you buy your fresh produce at Safeways instead of going to your local farmer’s market .
 WTF ?

 So back to the beautiful wooden room on the water with the sunset : The moment this couple sat down at their table they started sharing the experience , plate by plate, forkful by forkful , on Instagram.
 Hey look : a good bottle of wine : snap, post, hey look an empty glass of wine: snap, post, hey look a selfie with my empty again glass of wine in front of the setting sun : snap : post, hey look I just ate an oyster : here is the empty oyster shell, snap post , hey look ! another plate of food arrived, wait ! don’t taste it, I have to shoot it ! snap post stare and my phone : any comments, did anyone reply to me ? is anyone there ? hellooooooo ? look at me pleaseeeeeeee !
 I just posted a shot of an oyster shell on my Instagram feed !!!!!